nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation of Markdiff Command
-Developers can use the `CommandMarkDifficulty` class as a template for handling difficulty marking commands in the quizhub application.
+Developers can use the `CommandMarkDifficulty` class as a template for handling difficulty marking commands in the QuizHub application.
 Here are the key steps for implementing this class:

 - **Parsing User Input**: Parse the user input to extract the question number and the specified difficulty level.